To share your comments, concerns, or to request help with your teaching, write us at email@example.com. We would love to

 Ext.
 552094, email@example.com

 Michelle Schwartz is the Instructional Design and Research Strategist at the Learning and Teaching Office.
 She provides research support for all LTO programming, and develops the content for the LTO's website, newsletters, and Teaching Tips documents.
 Her primary responsibilities include developing workshops and training materials in support of open access education and Universal Design for Learning (UDL) at Ryerson, as well as coordinating Ryerson's university level Teaching Awards.

 Michelle has a BA in Art History from New York University and received her MLIS from Long Island University.
 She is a Research Fellow at Ryerson's Centre for Digital Humanities, where she co-directs the Lesbian and Gay Liberation in Canada project.
 She is also an editor for Shameless Magazine, an independent Canadian voice for young women and trans youth.

 Ext.
 6598, firstname.lastname@example.org

 Curtis Maloley is the Educational Developer in the Learning and Teaching Office.
 He coordinates and delivers orientations, workshops, and professional development programming for both faculty and TA/GAs, including the Professional Development in Teaching program for Ryerson graduate students.

-Curtis also teaches in the RTA School of Media, the Department of Sociology, in the G. Raymond Chang School of Continuing Education, and in the Spanning the Gaps - Access to Post-Secondary Education program at Ryerson.
+Curtis also teaches in the RTA School of Media, the Department of Sociology, and in the G. Raymond Chang School of Continuing Education.
 In 2016, he received a Deans' Teaching Award, and was voted as a "Prof Who Made a Mark" by undergraduate students living in Ryerson Residence.
 He is also the recipient of a 2015 Alan Shepard Equity, Diversity and Inclusion Award for his work in the Spanning the Gaps program.
 He holds an Interdisciplinary Master’s in Popular Culture (Film Studies & Sociology) from Brock University, and a Bachelor’s in Radio and Television Arts (Minor in Sociology) from Ryerson University.